sbaresearch/data-fingerprinting/docs/phase1.md

 ## Key points:
 - :chart_with_upwards_trend: Keep It Useful: Choose utility metrics that ensure the dataset remains functional for predicting loan defaults.
 These metrics should remain high after your modifications.
-- :hammer_and_wrench: Choose Your Strategy: You can apply any attack method—noise injection, shuffling, feature transformations, data augmentations, or even completely unconventional approaches.
+- :hammer_and_wrench: Choose Your Strategy: You can apply any attack method—noise injection, shuffling, feature transformations, data augmentations, assumptions or knowledge about the embedding algorithm, or even completely unconventional approaches.
 - :heavy_check_mark: Submit Your Attacked Dataset(s): You are free to submit multiple versions if you have different ideas on how to break the fingerprint.
 - :writing_hand: Explain Your Process: In a detailed report, describe:
   - Your thought process and reasoning.